How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 As mentioned above, source organic ginger/turmeric rhizomes (roots) from a local supplier or from your local health food store.

-I’ve found the rhizomes that germinate the best are ones that you can clearly see small, nubby bumps on.
+I’ve found the rhizomes that germinate best are ones that you can clearly see small, nubby bumps on.
 This is where your shoots will develop off of.

 Avoid purchasing rhizomes that have damaged or punctured skin as they typically won’t germinate.